MyUnfold/ARKitDemo/README.md

 ## Overview

 The key facet of an AR experience is the ability to intermix virtual and real-world objects.
 A flat surface is the optimum location for setting a virtual object.
-To assist ARKit with finding surfaces, you tell the user to move their device in ways that help ARKit initialize the session.
-ARKit provides a view that tailors its instructions to the user for you, guiding them to the surface that your app needs.
+To assist ARKit with finding surfaces, you tell the user to move their device in ways that help ARKit prepare the experience.
+ARKit provides a view that tailors its instructions to the user, guiding them to the surface that your app needs.

 To enable the user to put a virtual item on the real-world surface when they tap the screen, ARKit incorporates ray casting, which provides a 3D location in physical space that corresponds to the screen's touch location.
-If the user wants to rotate or otherwise move the virtual items they place, you respond to the respective touch gestures and correlate that input to the virtual content's look in the physical environment.
+When the user rotates or otherwise moves the virtual items they place, you respond to the respective touch gestures and correlate that input to the virtual content's look in the physical environment.

 - Note: ARKit requires a device with an A9 or later processor.
 ARKit is not available in iOS Simulator.